 SummaryStudents review information learned during the past five lessons and activities of the Intro to Engineering unit.
 Working in teams, they create flyers/brochures and five-question quizzes about various types of engineering that they test with another team and then share with the class.
 Then the class participates in a game of "Engineering Jeopardy," using the team-prepared quiz answers/questions.
 The flyers/brochures and quizzes with answer sheets are collected into an "Olympic Engineering" binder for the class to keep and contribute to during the year.
 A concluding unit quiz is provided.

 It is important for engineers to have good communication skills.
 Engineers usually work in teams, and are responsible to clearly explain their ideas and designs to others.

-This is a wrap-up of the other five lessons in the unit.
-The students should now have a good understanding of many types of engineering and the differing responsibilities of each.
+This is a wrap-up of the five lessons in this unit so expect students to have a good understanding of many types of engineering and the differing responsibilities of each.

 After this activity, students should be able to:

 - List seven different kinds of engineers: biomedical, chemical, environmental, civil, electrical, mechanical and aerospace.

 - Explain which kind of engineering they are most fascinated with and why.